fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 * P-1 Send a valid ServerAuthenticatorAttestationResponse with SELF(SURROGATE) "packed" attestation, and check that server succeeds
 * P-2 Send a valid ServerAuthenticatorAttestationResponse with SELF(SURROGATE) "packed" attestation, and check that server succeeds
-* F-1 For server that expects attestation "none", send attestation FULL packed, with fmt set "none" and check that server returns an error
+* F-1 For server that expects attestation "none", send attestation FULL packed, with fmt set to "none" and check that server returns an error

 #### Server-ServerAuthenticatorAttestationResponse-Resp-8
 ##### Test server processing "fido-u2f" attestation